 Last but not least: testing is your friend.
 When you decide to change something, test the impact of the change if it’s at all practical to do so.

 The Product Page Is Make Or Break

-With the understanding that’s there’s no such thing as a “perfect” layout for product pages, there are definitely some good rules of thumb:
+With the understanding that there’s no such thing as a perfect layout for product pages, there are definitely some good rules of thumb:

-- Make sure your product page has a great image, and more images are better
+- Make sure your product page has a great image, and the more images the better

 - Put the product’s key attributes – name, price, brand, review rating – where it’s easy to find

 - Use a big “add to cart” button

 - Put nitty-gritty details (like a long production description, dimensions, warranty statement, etc.) below the fold

 - Make sure people can read reviews and ratings from real customers

 There are a lot of great articles written about product page design online – we’d recommend this post from Shopify’s blog, and this one from VWO – but auto parts retailers can learn a lot from the product page layout on AutoAnything.com.